-Up to 100 MPH:

-Up to 115 MPH:

-OEM tire, Q rated
+Up to 100 MPH: OEM tire, Q rated

-OEM tire, S rated
+Up to 115 MPH: OEM tire, S rated

-OEM tire, T rated

-OEM tire, T rated
+Up to 120 MPH: OEM tire, T rated

-OEM tire, U rated

-OEM tire, U rated

-OEM tire, U rated
+Up to 130 MPH: OEM tire, U rated

-OEM tire, U rated
+Up to 150 MPH: OEM tire, H rated

-VR and ZR rated tires
+Up to 200 MPH: VR and ZR rated tires

-In excess of 200 MPH: Special tires for racing as designated by the manufacturer.
+In excess of 200 MPH: Special tires for LAND SPEED RACING as designated by the manufacturer.
 Open Record Classes: Tire requirements shall be determined by the speed in the next larger displacement class in which a record exists.

 The use of any non-rated tire(s) such as implement, farm, aircraft or reproduction of a vintage automobile or motorcycle tire, or any non-pneumatic wheel/tire combination (no rubber) shall be submitted for approval to the contest board in writing 45 days prior to an event.
 Any wheel/tire combination that has a square edge at the tread/sidewall, is strictly forbidden, see Section 1.N